QuiltMC/quilt-mappings/CONTRIBUTING.md

 Everything within this section is the definitions for the actual PR policy followed by the Mappings team, in accordance with [RFC 39](https://github.com/QuiltMC/rfcs/blob/master/structure/0039-pr-policy.md)

+To avoid conflicts and make the process faster, the FCP may be ended early when a new Minecraft version is released and QM is updated.

 ### `T: new mappings`

 **Description**: Used for pull requests that focus mainly on adding new mappings.